CDCgov/trusted-intermediary/docs/database.md

 3. Inside of the Azure database page select the Networking option from the left hand nav
 4. Click the link that says `Add current client IP address` and then save the page
     1. NOTE: You should only add your local IP address on a temporary basis, you should remove it after the verification is complete
-5. On the left hand navigation select Authentication and select the `Add Microsoft Entra Admins` link to add your user to the list
+5. On the left hand navigation select Authentication and select the `Add Microsoft Entra Admins` link to add your user to the list.
+Select Okay and then save the underlying page
     1. NOTE: This permission should only be added temporarily and removed after you are finished with verification
 6. Enter new connection settings from Azure into your db client of choice
    1. Password will come from step 8 of these instructions and can be left blank